yig/GMU-CS425/README.md

 * [Learn WebGPU (in C++)](https://eliemichel.github.io/LearnWebGPU/): A C++ tutorial.
 This was my primary source for learning WebGPU.
 It covers more topics than we need.
 If you are looking for more information about something, this is a good place to start.
 * [WebGPU Fundamentals](https://webgpufundamentals.org/): A JavaScript tutorial.
 This tutorial has nice diagrams.
+* [MDN WebGPU API](https://developer.mozilla.org/en-US/docs/Web/API/WebGPU_API): MDN documentation is the generally the best resource for all web API documentation.
+It's more readable than the full specification.
-* [WebGPU Specification](https://www.w3.org/TR/webgpu/): The API spec.
-If you are wondering what a parameter is in excruciating detail, this is the place to look.
+* [WebGPU Specification](https://www.w3.org/TR/webgpu/): The official (JavaScript) API specification.
+If you are wondering what a parameter is in detail, this is the place to look.
 I use it by searching for symbols.
+* [`WebGPU Headers`]: The official C API specification.
+The documentation here covers only things unique to the C API.
-* [`webgpu.h`](https://github.com/webgpu-native/webgpu-headers/blob/main/webgpu.h): The official C header developed along with the spec.
+* [`webgpu.h`](https://github.com/webgpu-native/webgpu-headers/blob/main/webgpu.h): The official C header developed along with the specification.
 It's more succinct than the specification, and shows the data structures precisely.
 I use it by searching for symbols.
 * [Tour of WGSL](https://google.github.io/tour-of-wgsl/): This is a nice introduction to the shading language.
 * [WGSL WebGPU Shading Language Specification](https://www.w3.org/TR/WGSL/): This is the specification for the shading language.
 * [WebGPU Samples](https://webgpu.github.io/webgpu-samples/): These samples are written in JavaScript, but our C++ programming style is quite similar.